 Services of a professional Tour Director.

-Enjoy time at leisure to relax or to do some independent exploring.
-Your Tour Director is on hand this evening to answer any questions.
+Welcome to Orlando!
+Your Tour Director is on hand late this afternoon to answer any questions.

 Day 2Orlando–St. Augustine–Cocoa Beach